House Finding in Barcelona for Expats

 04 - Negotiation & Reservation

 After you’ve found the right property, we handle communication with the landlord or agency to secure favorable conditions.
 We guide you through the reservation payment, ensure transparency in fees, and clarify the obligations for both parties.
 This negotiation step protects your interests and prevents unexpected costs or complications later.
+If you’re moving from abroad and need assistance with NIE or visa procedures, our Immigration Support in Barcelona team can prepare your documentation for a smooth start.

 05 - Contract Review

 Rental contracts in Barcelona can be complex, often written in legal Spanish and with terms that may not favor the tenant.
 We review the entire agreement carefully, checking clauses related to duration, deposit, renewals, and termination rights.
 Our team ensures the contract is fair, compliant with local law, and aligned with your expectations before you sign.
+We also coordinate with our Property Management Barcelona service if you plan to rent out or maintain your property after relocation.

 06 - Move-In Support